 It gives you the flexibility to create repeatable structures that are reused across different contexts or teams.

-Flow Projects without a Parent Type only have access to process fields by default.
+Flow Projects without a Parent Type have access to:

 From north to south, east to west, Membrain has thousands of happy clients all over the world.